Lee-WonJun/klos/Readme.md

 When you don't use DISTINCT, the SELECT clause is a function.

+## Tests
+Kotest is used to test.

+The test code is located in the `test` directory and includes compile tests and DSL transformation tests to ensure that the DSL builder is correctly generate DSL Expr.

 ## Limitations
 - Kotlin has some limitations in operator overloading.
 - Kotlin does not support the use of the > or < characters in function names.